-On November 18, 2015, we entered into an agreement with Rockwell Holdco, Inc. ("Rockwell"), for the sale of WCS to Rockwell for \$270 million in cash, \$20 million face amount in Series A Preferred Stock of Rockwell plus the assumption of all of WCS' third-party indebtedness incurred prior to the date of the agreement.
+On November 18, 2015, we entered into an agreement with Rockwell Holdco, Inc. ("Rockwell"), for the sale of WCS to Rockwell.
+The agreement, as amended, is for \$270 million in cash plus the assumption of all of WCS' third-party indebtedness incurred prior to the date of the agreement.
 Additionally, Rockwell and its affiliates will assume all financial assurance obligations related to the WCS business.
-Rockwell is the parent company of EnergySolutions, Inc. Completion of the sale is subject to certain customary closing conditions, including the receipt of U.S. anti-trust approval, and is expected to close in the first half of 2016, assuming all closing conditions are satisfied.
-There can be no assurance that any such sale of WCS would be completed.
+Rockwell is the parent company of Energy Solutions, Inc. Completion of the sale is subject to certain customary closing conditions, including the receipt of U.S. anti-trust approval.
+On November 16, 2016, the U.S. Department of Justice filed an anti-trust action in the U.S. federal district court for the District of Delaware styled United States of America vs. Energy Solutions, Inc., et al (Case No. 1:16-cv-01056-UNA), seeking an injunction to enjoin completion of the sale of WCS.
+Pursuant to our agreement with Rockwell, Rockwell and its affiliates are required, with our cooperation and assistance, to vigorously contest and resist such antitrust action.
+Assuming all closing conditions are satisfied, including the receipt of U.S. anti-trust approval, the sale is expected to close by sometime in the third quarter of 2017.
+There can be no assurance, however, that the parties will be successful in contesting and resisting such antitrust action, that receipt of U.S. anti-trust approval will be obtained, that all closing conditions will be satisfied, or that any such sale of WCS would be completed.
 Due to, among other things, the size of our WCS business relative to our other businesses in terms of both net sales and asset size, the disposal of WCS would not constitute a strategic shift that would have a major effect on our consolidated operations and financial results under the guidance in ACS 205-20.
-Accordingly, assuming the sale of WCS is completed, WCS would not be presented as discontinued operations in our Consolidated Financial Statements.
+Accordingly, assuming the sale of WCS is completed, WCS would not be presented as discontinued operations in our Condensed Consolidated Financial Statements.
 See Note 2 for additional information regarding the operations of the Waste Management Segment.
-Significant items included in our Consolidated Balance Sheets related to WCS at December 31, 2014 and 2015 included:
+Significant items included in our Consolidated Balance Sheets related to WCS at December 31, 2015 and 2016 included:

 December 31,

-2014 2015
+2015 2016

-(In mi)
+(In millions)

 ASSETS

-Current assets \$ 14.6 \$ 10.1
+Current assets \$ 10.1 \$ 17.2

-Operating permits 53.2 48.1
+Operating permits 48.1 42.9

-Restricted cash 11.0 16.2
+Restricted cash 16.2 21.6

-Property and equipment, net 161.5 150.0
+Property and equipment, net 150.0 138.5

 LIABILITIES

-Current portion of long-term debt \$ 4.5 \$ 4.9
+Current portion of long-term debt \$ 4.9 \$ 3.3

-Payable to Contran 26.1 26.1
+Payable to Contran 26.1 31.4

-Long-term debt 76.4 71.4
+Long-term debt 71.4 68.0

-Accrued noncurrent closure and post closure costs 25.7 27.4
+Accrued noncurrent closure and post closure costs 27.4 29.4